-The Museum's Science Directorate provides the focus for policy, planning and management for Museum science.
+The Science Directorate provides the focus for policy, planning and management for the Museum's science.

 The Science Directorate: